BILL NO A02118A

 board training consortium.

-the state board training consortium fund.
+create the state board training, consortium fund.

-Section twenty-one provides the effective date.
+Section twenty-three provides the effective date.

-JUSTIFICATION: This legislation will enhance public trust and
+JUSTIFICATION:; This legislation will enhance public trust and

 accountability in New York State's public charities, and improve their

 sustainability in serving our communities.
 It takes a targeted,

 balanced and fair approach to the issues associated with public